lunarmodules/ldoc/docs/doc.md

 ## Inferring more from Code

 The qualified name of a function will be inferred from any `function` keyword following the doc comment.
-LDoc goes further with code analysis, however.
+LDoc goes further with this kind of code analysis, however.

 Instead of: